siangjun2/tp/docs/UserGuide.md

 Examples:
 add r/student n/Kevin p/98761234 e/kevin@gmail.com a/Kent Ridge c/s4mon1600 c/s4wed1400
-add r/tutor n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal c/math101
+add r/tutor n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal c/s2tue1400
 Notes:

 Details:
-ROLE must be either student or tutor.
+* ROLE must be either student or tutor.
-At least one class (c/CLASS) is required.
+* At least one class (c/CLASS) is required.
+* CLASS format: First 2 characters must be s1, s2, s3, s4, or s5 (class level), followed by 3 lowercase letters for the day (mon, tue, wed, thu, fri, sat, sun), and ending with 4 digits representing time in 24-hour format (e.g., s4mon1600 for Secondary 4 Monday 4:00 PM).
-Tags (t/TAG) and address (a/ADDRESS) are optional.
+* Tags (t/TAG) and address (a/ADDRESS) are optional.

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A person can have any number of tags (including 0) and any number of classes (minimum 1).
 </box>

 ### Listing all persons : `list`